darktable-org/darktable/README.md

 or alternatively

 ```
 /usr/bin/g-lensfun-update-data
 ```

 ### Why are the thumbnails in lighttable looking different than the preview in darkroom ?

 For RAW files never edited before in darktable (when you only imported them), the lighttable uses by default the embedded JPEG thumbnail put in the RAW file by your camera.
 Loading this JPEG file is faster and makes the lighttable more responsive when you import large collections of images.

 However, this JPEG thumbnail is processed by the firmware of the camera, with proprietary algorithms, and colors, sharpness and contrast might not look the same as darktable processing, which is what you see when opening the darkroom.
-Notice camera's manufacturers don't publish the pixel cuisine they perform in their firmware so their look is not exactly nor easily reproduceable externally.
+Notice camera's manufacturers don't publish the pixel cuisine they perform in their firmware so their look is not exactly nor easily reproducible externally.

 However, once RAW images have been previously edited in darktable, the lighttable thumbnail should match exactly the darkroom preview because they are processed the same.

 To never see the embedded JPEG thumbnail in lighttable, for RAW files, you can check the option "don't use embedded preview JPEG but half-size raw" in preferences -> lighttable.

 Wiki